 Want to give it a try?
 Here are the details: ESL Word Challenge Spelling Game.

 #16: Months + Comparatives or Superlatives

-The months, along with this grammar is a natural fit.
+The months, along with this grammar are a natural fit.
 Here are just a few of the possible sentences:

 - November is colder than June.

 Dictation has kind of fallen out of favor since the communicative approach has kind of taken over.
 However, it’s a nice way to review spelling and things like punctuation.

 For beginners, just say the month and have students write it down.
 For more advanced students, include the month in a sentence.

 #18: Review Games and Activities